gkotian/gkotian.github.io/travels/_posts/2010-05-14-the-last-day-at-katitawa.md

 title: The last day at Katitawa
 categories:
 - Ecuador
-excerpt: Today was my last working day as a volunteer at Escuela Katitawa, as I had decided to move on and continue my journey on Sunday.
 ---

 Today was my last working day as a volunteer at Escuela Katitawa, as I had